lucasFarnier/PubToPdfConv/README.md

     code meanings
     -
     there are 3 colours a file becomes if converted/not converted:
+    -
-    --green, successful first try
+    green, successful first try
+    -
+    orange, failed 1 or 2 times but successful
+    -
-    --orange, failed 1 or 2 times but successful --red, unsuccessful and the file could not convert
+    red, unsuccessful and the file could not convert

     when it is the last option instead of a message saying "all files converted successfully" it will instead say "most files converted successfully [a list of file directories for the failed ones]"